Electrostatic correlation induced ion condensation and charge inversion in multivalent electrolytes: Results and Discussions

 \section{Results and Discussions}

 Here, we first apply the theory derived in Section 2 to study the electrostatic potential and concentration profiles for a single asymmetric salt solution in contact with a negatively charged plate.
 And then, the effect of adding monovalent salt to a multivalent salt solution will be investigated.
+In the current work, we focus on the effect of inhomogeneous ion-ion correlations on the double layer structure and properties.
+Hence, the dielectric permittivity is set to be constant even though the effect of spatially varying dielectric permittivity can be straightforwardly included in our theory.